GeoscienceAustralia/explorer-rock-properties-components/README.md

 # Usage

-`rocksPanelService.init(viewer, config)` is the entry point for the component.
+`rocksPanelService.init(map, config)` is the entry point for the component.

-It should be initialised with a <a href="https://cesiumjs.org/Cesium/Build/Documentation/Viewer.html">CesiumJS Viewer</a>, and a JSON config object for service endpoints/params.
+It should be initialised with a JSON config object for service endpoints/params.

 Example config: